MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

   );
 ```

-There's nothing wrong with either approach, just make sure you and your team agrees on which method is preferred.
+There's nothing wrong with either approach, just make sure you and your team agree on which method is preferred.

 **IMPORTANT** As of Node v10, Unhandled rejected promises will halt and/or crash the Node process.
-If you aren't handling rejected promises now, you will need to it soon, otherwise your whole program will crash.
+If you aren't handling rejected promises now, you will need to soon, otherwise your whole program will crash.

 ### Keep Promises Simple

 Promises open up so much in async functionality, making callback hell a thing of the past and multiple REST API calls easy to read and move through.

-Because things get easier, the want to create more complex functions grows larger and larger, it's even more imperative that the **Single responsibilty principle** is upheld.
+Because things get easier and the want to create more complex functions grows larger and larger, it's even more imperative that the **Single responsibilty principle** is upheld.
 For those needing a refresher:

 ```
-The single responsibility principle is a computer programming principle that states that every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+The single responsibility principle is a computer programming principle which states that every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
 ```

-Each `Promise` should be encapsulated in a `function` that just done one thing, and does that one thing really well.
+Each `Promise` should be encapsulated in a `function` that does one thing, and does that one thing really well.

-This is where principles of composition come in, where your single responsibility functions you write can now start being chained together (if this isn't making sense, it will when we start looking at `async function`s in the next section!).
+This is where principles of composition come in, where the single responsibility functions you write can now start being chained together (if this isn't making sense, it will when we start looking at `async function`s in the next section!).

 Don't do this: